 Hit the Quiet Ski Slopes of Monterosa, Italy

 Think of skiing holidays and you conjure up place names like St Moritz, Courchevel or Zermatt, but with popularity come crowds.
-You can escape the throng by choosing one of Europe’s lesser-known and calmer ski resorts - such as the resorts of Monterosa, Italy.
+You can escape the throng by choosing one of Europe’s more unusual and calmer ski resorts ‒ such as the resorts of Monterosa, Italy.
 There are three resorts to choose from in this region: Champoluc, Gressoney and Alagna.
 While popular with people from nearby cities and towns at the weekend, you can almost have the slopes to yourself during the week.
 This is great if you are a beginner and want to learn at your own pace without feeling pressured by crowds around you.
 Alagna in particular is great for those who want to ski off-piste, as it has lots of undeveloped areas.
 While Champoluc is the largest resort, with plenty of accommodation options and restaurants to choose from, Gressoney and Alagna have their own charms as traditional Italian villages.
 Don’t forget you can send your skis to your Monterosa resort with Send My Bag.
 Send your skis to avoid having to rent them and to save yourself the stress of queueing at bag drop or having to pay oversized baggage fees.